sqonk/phext-detach/README.md

 ## Alternatives

-The solution provided in this library is nothing new.
-It is a modernised, rewritten and extended version of the "Thread" class originally written by Tudor Barbu.
+The basis for this library is a modernised, rewritten and extended version of the "Thread" class originally written by Tudor Barbu.

 Detach is *not* an asynchronous or event-driven IO framework.
 [ReactPHP](https://reactphp.org) and [Amp](https://amphp.org) both provide comprehensive solutions in this space.